Mediated Communication, Public Opinion & Society Section

 To join the Mediated Communication, Public Opinion & Society Section, login to your account and select My Sections and Working Groups from the menu.
 A number of IAMCR sections and working groups send notices and other information exclusively to their members.
-IAMCR members can join up to five sections or working groups.
+IAMCR members can join up to three sections or working groups.

 Click here to subscribe to the Mediated Communication, Public Opinion & Society Section mailing list.
 A new window will open in your browser.
 To subscribe, fill in your name, email address, and a password.

 This Section fosters research emphasising socio-psychological and cognitive-psychological processes at work in the production and consumption of standardised media content, mediated interpersonal communication by mobile phone or chat and interactive media such as computer games and robots.
 It places considerable emphasis on phenomenological approaches to the media and the role of communication and media in families and households.

 IAMCR's Mediated Communication, Public Opinion & Society Section invites proposals that reflect the section's interest.

 International Association for Media and Communication Research (IAMCR)